single-spa/single-spa/docs/single-spa-api.md

 See dieOnTimeout section below for details.

 ## dieOnTimeout
-`dieOnTimeout` refers to configuration of what should happen when child applications take longer than expected to load, bootstrap, mount, or unmount.
-There is both a global configuration applicable to all child applications, and also the ability for each child application to override this behavior for itself.
-See [child application configuration for timeouts](/docs/child-applications.md#timeouts) for details on child application overrides of the global behavior.
+`dieOnTimeout` refers to configuration of what should happen when registered applications take longer than expected to load, bootstrap, mount, or unmount.
+There is both a global configuration applicable to all registered applications, and also the ability for each registered application to override this behavior for itself.
+See [registered application configuration for timeouts](/docs/child-applications.md#timeouts) for details on registered application overrides of the global behavior.

-If `dieOnTimeout` is false (which is the default), child applications that are slowing things down will cause nothing more than some warnings in the console up until `millis` is reached.
+If `dieOnTimeout` is false (which is the default), registered applications that are slowing things down will cause nothing more than some warnings in the console up until `millis` is reached.

-If `dieOnTimeout` is true, child applications that are slowing things down will be siloed into a SKIP_BECAUSE_BROKEN status where they will never again be given the chance to break everything.
+If `dieOnTimeout` is true, registered applications that are slowing things down will be siloed into a SKIP_BECAUSE_BROKEN status where they will never again be given the chance to break everything.

 ## setLoader (deprecated)
 `setLoader(Loader)` sets the javascript [loader](https://whatwg.github.io/loader/) that will be used by single-spa.
 A loader must implement `Loader.import(...).then(...).catch(...)`, and the most commonly used loader is [SystemJS](https://github.com/systemjs/systemjs).
-This API should be called **before** any `declareChildApplication` calls are made.
-Once called, you may omit the [loading function](/docs/root-application.md#loading-function) argument when calling `declareChildApplication` and single-spa will assume that a child application may be loaded with `Loader.import(childAppName).then(childApp => ...)`
+This API should be called **before** any `registerApplication` calls are made.
+Once called, you may omit the [loading function](/docs/root-application.md#loading-function) argument when calling `registerApplication` and single-spa will assume that a registered application may be loaded with `Loader.import(childAppName).then(childApp => ...)`